zdravkov/kendo-docs/api/wrappers/jsp/menu.md

 ### open `String`

 Fires before a sub menu gets opened.
+You can cancel this event to prevent opening the sub menu.

+For additional information check the [open](/api/web/menu#events-open) event documentation.

 #### Example
     <kendo:menu open="handle_open">